How the Oregon HS Tennis rankings work

 | 4th Doubles | 0.10 | Often newest varsity pair |

-FWS+ is a league-adjusted metric where 100 equals the classification average.
-A team with FWS+ of 115 wins flights at 15% above the average for its classification.
-FWS+ appears as a hover tooltip on the rankings table.
-It helps contextualize FWS% across different classifications where the level of competition varies.
+FQI+ is a classification-adjusted version where 100 equals the classification average.
+A team with FQI+ of 115 has flight quality 15% above the average for its classification; an FQI+ of 85 is 15% below.
+FQI+ appears as a hover tooltip on the rankings table and on team detail views.
+It contextualizes FQI across classifications where the overall level of competition varies.

 After Power Index scores are calculated, head-to-head results are used as a tiebreaker in two phases: